zbalkan/yamldocs/README.md

 ## Generated docs

 The documentation is under `./docs` directory.
 Under screenshots, ou can get both partial and full views.

+The script keeps generated JSON schema on disk in case you want to utilize it for any kind of reason, like schema validation for your YAML file.

 ![Sample screenshot](./screenshots/partial.png)